 Foodies Alan and Susan thoroughly enjoyed the local cuisine, sampling everything from antipasti and steak to fresh white truffle pasta.

 After a long day of exploring the various hilltop towns in the area, Alan and Susan headed straight for the tranquil gardens at their hotel, the Hotel Relais Palazzo del Capitano in San Quirico d’Orcia to relax.
 This trip was a perfect opportunity for Alan to sketch some of Tuscany’s unspoilt countryside and became a popular new addition to his burgeoning Italian Collection at the time.

 The next stop on their week-long trip was to Colle di Val d’Elsa in the province of Siena, Tuscany.
-Alan’s brother had worked at local Michelin star restaurant Arnolfo for a summer in 1992 and the group decided to drop by to introduce themselves.
-Despite not feeling quite as dressed for the occasion as they hoped, the group were warmly welcomed and treated to an unforgettable Michelin star meal at the restaurant.
+Alan’s brother Phil had worked at local Michelin star restaurant Arnolfo for a summer in 1992 and therefore they decided to drop by to introduce themselves.
+Despite not feeling quite as dressed for the occasion as they hoped, Alan & Susan were warmly welcomed and enjoyed a truly unforgettable Michelin star meal at the restaurant.